 The hall is used for a range of activities including a playgroup, karate, dance club, social services and flower club.
 Other organisations including the beavers, cubs, scouts and weightwatchers are also regular users of the main hall and kitchen facilities.

 The hall hosts coffee mornings and is available for hire for parties and social functions.
-For more details, including a full timetable of events, visit the Edwinstone village hall website
+For more details, including a full timetable of events, visit the Edwinstowe village hall website.

 Hawtonville community centre

 This modern, purpose-built facility in St Mary’s Gardens (NG24 4JQ) is fully accessible for all.
 It’s available for hire at competitive rates for meetings and regular bookings.
 Current bookings include hype youth club, Elaine Varney school of dance, seasonal football training, yoga classes and parties.
 The centre is managed by local charity Reach UK, who also run regular sessions there.